Dennis Edney: Career

-In 2011, he was appointed as a Bencher of the Law Society of Alberta.
+In 2011, he was appointed a Bencher of the Law Society of Alberta.
 He also received the honorary title of Queens Counsel for exceptional merit and contribution to the legal profession.

 On 10 December 2013, the 65th anniversary of the Universal Declaration of Human Rights, he was recognized by the John Humphrey Centre for Peace and Human Rights in Edmonton.

 In addition to his caseload, he is noted for speaking publicly at conferences and engagements on legal matters, including the rule of law as it relates to the war on terror.